TobiasPSP/doneland_sources/Components/Microcontroller/ESP/ESP Features/DAC/README.md

 > Built-In Digital-To-Analog Converter (DAC) With High Speed Direct Memory Access (DMA)

 The built-in *DAC* (*Digital-to-Analog* converter) can turn a digital value into a *voltage*.
-This can be useful to produce a given voltage at a pin *dynamically by code* rather than by discrete components.
+This can be useful to produce a given voltage at a pin *dynamically by code* rather than *fixed* by discrete components (i.e. via a *voltage divider* using resistors).
 There are many use cases.
 One is generating *wave forms* so you can create *signal generators* or produce *audio output*.

 ## Support